ReneTode/My-AppDaemon/ReadMe.md

 My apps, my helpfiles, all about AppDaemon for Home Assistant

-the list of AppDaemon commands: http://appdaemon.reot.org/appdeamon_commands.html
+The list of AppDaemon commands: http://appdaemon.reot.org/appdeamon_commands.html